The travel clothing guide

 • workwear jackets, often very practical with their multiple pockets for traveling

-Many of our outerwears are “back pack friendly”, with a shoulder construction without epaulets:
+Many of our outerwear are “back pack friendly”, with a shoulder construction without shoulder pads:

-Let's talk a little about the very extreme cases, but I know that this concerns some of you: if you wear the same outerwear almost every day , for months and months, or even years, with a relatively loaded backpack , there are bound to be areas where the fabric of your piece will show some areas with a little abrasion.
+Let's talk about the very extreme cases, but I know that this concerns some of you: if you wear the same outerwear almost every day , for months and months, or even years, with a relatively loaded backpack , there will inevitably be areas where the fabric of your piece will show some areas with a little abrasion.

 Even holes for the most extreme cases!
-This is the result on a Levi's denim jacket that was worn for several years while supporting a loaded backpack.
+This is the result on a Levi's denim jacket that has been worn for several years while supporting a loaded backpack.

-And obviously, this is a non-existent situation in the case of a suitcase!
+And of course, this is a non-existent situation in the case of a suitcase!
 The suitcase is therefore an essential choice if you wear clothes with fabrics and/or materials that need to be treated delicately .

 So if I have to summarize my usage:

-• Weekend travel = backpack, especially if there is a lot of walking between stations and accommodation, no lockers available, etc.
+• Weekend trip = backpack, especially if there is a lot of walking between stations and accommodation, no luggage lockers available, etc.

-• Weekend where I know I won't walk much with my suitcase (e.g. someone picks me up by car at the station) and where I want a different outfit every day = suitcase
+• Weekend where I know I won't be walking much with my suitcase (e.g. someone will pick me up by car at the station) and where I want a different outfit every day = suitcase

 • Trip of a week or more = suitcase + backpack

-• Travel week where I frequently change accommodation = minimalist wardrobe + backpack
+• Travel week where I change accommodations frequently = minimalist wardrobe + backpack

-Be careful with delicate stitches with a backpack, friction can prematurely wear out the natural fibers and create holes.
+Be careful with delicate knits with a backpack, friction can prematurely wear out the natural fibers and make holes.

-For the record, this is what led Goruck, a famous brand of ultra-robust backpacks, to replace the fabric on the back panel.
+For the record, this is what led Goruck, a famous brand of ultra-rugged backpacks, to replace the fabric of the back panel.
 From an indestructible but terribly abrasive 1000 denier Cordura fabric for t-shirts and other knitwear, they moved to a 210 denier fabric, much softer for clothing.

 Suitcase or backpack?